HarbinZhang/TimeGo/Log/designIdea.md

+### Tech in the input activities options
+09/05/2017

+I need to provide: common option, self-edit option, temp-option.

+The common option and self-edit option should be the same data structure.

+{"activity":"color",.. }

+But the common options should be saved in diff variables, which can be modified easily.

+I want to build a "more" option for user.

+### About the input activities options
+09/02/2017
+I'm thinking that the acitivities option for users is not good.
+The reason is :
+ I cannot attract users' attention to my app without providing the self-edit activity.

+So it is about user feeling.

+They don't need some function like self-edit acitivity.
+Actually, they don't even take a look at these activities details.
+But they don't know that, they think they need to modify their each activity, which may give them a graceful feeling.

+So, I need to provide this function, even it is not an useful way to deal with their daily acivities.

+I'm not sure whether it is a right way to desig the TimeGo.
+So, I'm still thinking of it.

+### About the button function in menu bar
+08/28/2017
+The functions in menu should be changed.
+The current choices are:
+1. sign in/up or sign out and feedback

+I think We should provide the most common function for user, for most user, they don't even use the sign in button again.

+so, the button for each I think should be:
+- the add:

+- the display:

+- the setting:

 ### About the choices of event
 08/15/2017
 Just now, I find it may be bad to provide only 5 choices to users.("study", "entertain", "sleep", "trash", "exercise")